ml5js/ml5-next-gen/CONTRIBUTING.md

 };
 ```

+This particular `moldObject` allows the user to have a `maxHands` option with a minimum value of 1, a `runtime` option with the value of either `mediapipe` or `tfjs`, and a `modelType` option with the value of either `lite` or `full`.

-#### Rules in `moldObject`
+#### Define a Rule in `moldObject`

 The `moldObject` consists of key-value pairs.
-The key defines the name of the an option, and the value is an object that contains rules on how the option should be filtered.
+The key defines the name of an allowed option, and the value is an object that contains rules on how the option should be filtered.
 Here are the rules:

-- `type` (required): A string defining the correct type of the option, can be `"number"`, `"boolean"`, `"enum"`, or `"string"`.
+- `type` (required): A string defining the correct type, can be `"number"`, `"enum"`, `"boolean"`, `"string"`, `"object"`, or `"undefined"`.
 - `min` (optional): A number defining the minimum value for `type: "number"`.
 - `max` (optional): A number defining the maximum value for `type: "number"`.
-- `enums` (required when `type: "enum"`): An array that defines a list of valid values for the option.
+- `enums` (required when `type: "enum"`): An array defining a list of valid values.
 - `caseInsensitive` (optional): A boolean that defaults to `true`.
 When true, checks the user value against the enum list case-insensitively.
-- `default` (required): The default value of an options in case the user does not provide a value or provides an erroneous value.
+- `default` (required): The default value in case the user does not provide a value or provides an erroneous value for the option.

 #### Functions As Rules

 A rule can be a constant value or a function that is dynamically evaluated.
-Use the `this` keyword to access the values of other options.
+The function will be called with the current filtered object as its parameter.
 Below is an example usage:
-`Example usage`

 ```js
 const mold = {